2026 Best Instagrammable photo spot in Lisbon, Portugal

 Best time to visit Lisbon

-Winter in Lisbon surprises most people.
-It's mild by European standards — rarely below 10°C — and the city's café culture feels most authentic from November through February, when the neighbourhood restaurants are full of locals rather than visitors.
+Winter — Lisbon's winters are mild by European standards, rarely dropping below 10°C. The café culture feels most authentic from November through February, when the neighbourhood restaurants are full of locals rather than visitors.
+Christmas markets light up the squares.
+Accommodation is cheaper.
+Winter rewards visitors who know what they're looking for and have time to find it slowly.

 Getting around Lisbon